 He is handsome, quirky and supportive like a tree, strong and sturdy.

-They start chatting, realise they are united by their love of cars, get to know each other better, become sweethearts (constant companions), fall madly deeply in love, and decide to share the rest of their lives together, then take the final step (PROPOSAL DATE)—marriage.
+They start chatting, realise they are united by their love of cars, get to know each other better, become sweethearts (constant companions), fall madly deeply in love, and decide to share the rest of their lives together, then take the final step (PROPOSAL DATE) – become life partners.

 Personal vows

-Before the official vows the couple can speak their personal vows and promises of love to one another.
+Before I unite them as partners for life the couple will speak their personal vows and promises of love to one another.

 I will now ask each of you in turn to share your personal vows to one another.